PrakalpTiwari137/Python/Using Python to Access Web Data/commands.md

 mysock.close()
 ```

-This action is so common that there is a library for it: `urllib`
+<br/>This action is so common that there is a library for it: `urllib`
 ```python
 import urllib.request, urllib.parse, urllib.error